Geraldine Santiago Realtor® and Published Author

 Due to this extended timeline, there are generally a number of deposits given throughout the process.
 Consideration or an allowance (contingency) must be given to the amount of time a property is tied up by the contract before the subject conditions are removed, since there is no guarantee the transfer will complete until subjects are removed.

 Extended timeline could also mean a significant market shift.
-Is there an escalation clause to reflect the market shift as sometimes it can be years before completion, which is the time sellers obtain funds.
+Is there an escalation clause to reflect the market shift or an increase in the OCP amendment providing greater density to developers, as sometimes it can be years before completion, which is the time sellers obtain funds.

 For more information and to find out about our upcoming seminar in your neighbourhood, contact Geraldine Santiago at firstname.lastname@example.org or TEXT/CALL : (604) 764-6873 CODE: LAND for more information.